saumyadip25/Frontend-Interview-Experiences/README.md

 Read about micro-frontends and understand how they can be implemented using tools like Webpack Module Federation and Vite Module Federation.
 Explore tutorials and explanations on Google and YouTube to get a practical understanding of how they work in real projects.

 Read about web workers and service workers.

+Read and have good knowledge about canvas as this is a very important topic for senior roles.

 Also be prepared with 3 different projects that you have worked upon in previous companies and the challenges you faced.
 You should explain this properly using the STAR framework.